40843245/markdown-tutorial/full guide.md

 [label1]: [PyQt](https://en.wikipedia.org/wiki/PyQt)
 ```

-To use the label.
+To use the label whose name is `label1`.
 Type

 ```
 [label1]